 The Company is eligible for a refundable tax credit for resources for petroleum and natural gas industry companies in relation to eligible expenses incurred in Quebec, Canada.
-The refundable tax credit for resources represents up to 35% (December 31, 2017 - 35%) of the amount of eligible expenditures incurred.
-This tax credit is recognized as a credit to eligible exploration and evaluation costs expensed during the year, when the tax credit's collectability is reasonably assured.
+The refundable tax credit for resources represents up to 35% (December 31, 2018 - 35%) of the amount of eligible expenditures incurred.
+This tax credit is recognized as a credit to eligible exploration and evaluation costs expensed during the year, on cash receipt.